all-in-one-of/snippets/orient.md

+Try to use one transform at a time:

 If pivot exists, use it as the **[local transformation]** of the copy/instance.
 If the **[transform]** attribute exists: Use it as a 3×3/4×4 matrix to transform the copy/instance.
 //If the transform attribute does not exist: